Google Authenticator multi-factor authentication

 ./sacli --pfilt <USER> UserPropGet | grep "pvt_google_auth_secret_locked"

-To generate a new secret key and unlock it so the user can enroll anew:
+Generate a new MFA code and unlock it so the user can enroll anew on the web interface:

 ./sacli --user <USER> --lock 0 GoogleAuthRegen